crusterauin/crusterauin/README.md

 ###

-<p align="center">My name is Fatur and I'm a informatics student, from Wonogiri.</p>
+<p align="center">My name is Fatur and I'm an informatics student, from Wonogiri.</p>

 ###